 Why is accounting going to be automated?

-It’s important to ask why, out of all industries, finance faces such a high level of potential automation.
-As you well know, much of the day-to-day work in accounting and bookkeeping is systematic.
-There are processes within processes, and tasks that form a much larger output of work.
-It’s a profession defined by the finer details.
+It’s important to ask why, out of all industries, finance is so susceptible to automation.
+As you well know, much of the day-to-day work in accounting and bookkeeping is marked by systematic and process-oriented tasks that contribute to a much larger output of work.
+This intricate network of tasks, replete with finer details, defines the accounting profession.

-These tasks are far from straightforward: they take time and heaps of attention.
-When you have to do these tasks manually, there’s little time for anything else.
-The real value-adding work like advisory falls down the pecking order.
+That said, these repetitive tasks involving areas like accounts receivable, financial data and expense management, are far from straightforward: they take time and heaps of attention.
+When performed manually, there’s little time for anything else.

 This is where accounting automation comes into its own.
-Software allows you to automate tasks that, let’s face it, few accountants or bookkeepers actually enjoy doing.
-We’re talking about manually entering data from receipts, then categorising that data based on the type of transaction.
-Or checking that data for mistakes once it’s in your general ledger.
+AI and machine learning (ML) software allows you to automate tasks that, let’s face it, few accountants or bookkeepers actually enjoy doing.
+Take, for instance, manual data entry from receipts and then categorising the entered data based on transaction types, or scrutinising the data for potential errors once it’s logged into your general ledger.